 Is Semaglutide Approved by the FDA?

-This approval was based on the results of the STEP (Semaglutide Treatment Effect in People with Obesity) clinical trial program, which included several large-scale, randomized, double-blind, placebo-controlled trials evaluating the efficacy and safety of semaglutide for weight loss in individuals without diabetes.
+On June 4, 2021, the FDA approved semaglutide as a treatment for chronic weight management in adults with obesity or overweight who have at least one weight-related comorbidity.
+This approval was based on results of the STEP (Semaglutide Treatment Effect in People with Obesity) clinical trial program — large-scale, randomized, double-blind, placebo-controlled trials evaluating the efficacy and safety of FDA-approved semaglutide for weight loss.

 How Does Semaglutide Work for Weight Management?